Size chart for rossignol skate ski boots. Rossignol ski boots

 Rossignol from France and Spain

-The quality of skis does not depend on the country of manufacture.
-Any well-known ski manufacturer has strict quality control and values \u200b\u200bits reputation.
-So if you don't make a living cross-country skiing, do not torture yourself looking for "magic" skis from France.
+The quality of skis does not depend on the country of origin.
+Any well-known ski manufacturer has strict quality control and values its reputation.
+So if you don't make a living cross-country skiing, don’t torture yourself by searching for “magic” skis from France.
 It is much more important to choose the right pair by stiffness than by country of origin.

-Deciphering the numbers on Rossignol skis
+Decoding numbers on Rossignol skis

 Ski number 323938 40432.6 8517077